 The Americans with Disabilities Act (ADA) recognizes that an individual with a disability is entitled to a service dog to help with their activities.
 The ADA recognizes persons with disabilities by allowing them to have their service dog with them in all places.

-Feel free to take your service dog or ESA to restaurants, hotels, housing complexes, and even in air travel.
+Feel free to take your service dog or ESA to restaurants, hotels, housing complexes.

 ADA prevents any extra fees or additional deposits that comes with bringing your service animal.
 But you will be liable for any damages incurred by your service animal.